yashhere/tufte.yashagarwal.in/content/posts/2017-12-26-setting-up-alm-octane-with-docker-compose.md

 ---
-title: "Setting up ALM Octane with Docker Compose."
+title: "Setting up ALM Octane with Docker Compose"
 date: 2017-12-26T20:53:35+05:30
 type: posts
+categories:
+  - Linux
+  - System Administration
 tags:
-- Linux
+  - Arch Linux
-- Configuration
   - Docker
   - Octane
 ---

 Recently, I got a chance to setup ALM Octane on one of my university server for a course project.
 From the support page of ALM Octane: